stackrlabs/go-daash/README.md

 Each DA layer has a different RPC, a different API and different Data formats.
 Each service also requires holding their native tokens and there are many other nuances to these as well including security models etc.

-Each micro-rollup should be easily able to switch
+Every micro-rollup should be easily able to switch between different DA networks with minimal changes to their codebase.

 ## Supported Networks